-14. Applicants and students can review and print out a copy of these Regulations and the relevant policies and procedures by visiting the University of Suffolk website or through MySuffolk.
+14. Applicants and students can review and print out a copy of these Regulations and the relevant policies and procedures by visiting the University of Suffolk website.

 15. Postgraduate Research students agree to abide by the regulations of their Awarding Body, which can be found at: